Category: UX advice / Ecommerce guides

 In the world of ecommerce there are lots of funnels to be found—try Googling it, you’ll see what I mean:

-Another problem is that in a lot of these funnels the website isn't accurately represented: they are usually missing at least one step that users go through.
-If you just have a funnel that tracks website visits and then basket additions, you'll fail to learn whether it was the landing page, the search page, or the product page that has the biggest room for improvement.
+Another problem is that in a lot of these funnels the website isn’t accurately represented: they are usually missing at least one step that users go through.
+If you just have a funnel that tracks website visits and then basket additions, you’ll fail to learn whether it was the landing page, the listings page, or the product page that has the biggest room for improvement.

 Ecommerce websites actually lend themselves to a funnel as the steps a user must go through are pretty fixed.
 As a result this is a structure the vast majority of ecommerce websites use (whether they know it or not).

-So for whatever reason an ecommerce website experience funnel is not one you find out there very often.
-To remedy that, here's my simple expression of how ecommerce websites are constructed and the actions a user must do to convert.
+For whatever reason an ecommerce website *experience* funnel is not one you find out there very often.
+To remedy that, here’s my simple expression of how ecommerce websites are constructed and the actions a user must do to convert.